Vegetation before 1840

 Clearing the bush

 Māori had cleared vegetation around the harbour and Mt Victoria, but the rest of the region remained heavily forested.
 European settlers then cleared large tracts of forest.
 Apart from patches in Ōtari–Wilton’s Bush and Wainuiomata, little lowland forest survives.
-The beech and conifer–broadleaf forests in the mountains north and east were saved when the Crown purchased the Tararua and Remutaka ranges in 1870.
+The beech and conifer–broadleaf forests in the hills to the north and east were saved when the Crown purchased the Tararua and Remutaka ranges in 1870.

 How green were the valleys